HugeBot/pgsql-dumper/README.md

 # PSQL Dumper

-PSQL Dumper is a Go CLI program developed to create dumps (backups) of your PostgreSQL databases and upload them to a GitHub repository.
+PSQL Dumper is a Go CLI program developed to create dumps (backups) of your PostgreSQL databases and upload them to a S3 bucket (Cloudflare R2 supported).